kr-colab/disperseNN2/docs/source/usage.rst

 - ``maxgens`` - number of generations to run simulation.
 - ``OUTNAME`` - prefix to name output files.

 After running ``SLiM`` for a fixed number of generations, the simulation is still not complete, as many trees will likely not have coalesced still.
-Next we will finish, or "recapitate", the tree sequences.
+Next you will need to finish, or "recapitate", the tree sequences.
 We recommend recapitating up front, as training is prohibitively slow if you try to recapitate on-the-fly.
-Below is an example recapitation command in python:
+The below code snippet in python can be used to recapitate a tree sequence:

 .. code-block:: python